backdoordata/backdoordata.github.io/_posts/2020-03-22-Math_Students_ML.md

 * parents' education levels (both)
 * quality of family relationships

 For now, I'll just leave you with the results, but I may decide to create a seperate post for this later.
+I welcome all forms of criticism and advice, the best way to get in contact is by messaging me on LinkedIn!

-If you've made it this far, thank you so very much; I hope that you found reading this as enjoyble as I found making it!
+If you've made it this far, thank you so very much.
+I hope that you found reading this as enjoyble as I found making it!

-I welcome all forms of advice and constructive criticism; the best way to contact me is through LinkedIn.
-Please feel free to message me!